auerswal/pubcloud2020/ex5-ipv6/README.md

 ## No EC2 Instance Changes

-As expected, the GNU/Linux based EC2 instances do not need any changes to enable dual-stack IPv4 and IPv6 operation.
+As expected, the GNU/Linux based EC2 instances do not need any changes to enable dual stack IPv4 and IPv6 operation.
 This includes the Apache web server on Ubuntu 18.04 LTS.

 But the defaults result in a broken multihoming configuration for IPv6,